 A student can ask to suspend studies or TAFE South Australia can suspend a student (usually a student discipline matter).
-TAFE South Australia is required to inform the Department of Immigration and Citizenship (DIAC) if a student is suspended.
+TAFE South Australia is required to inform the Department of Home Affairs if a student is suspended.

 If a student is to be absent from the course for a week or more during term/semester approval must be sought from TAFE SA International.

 If the absence is for more than two weeks this is considered a suspension under ESOS requirements and the student must request a suspension of studies prior to taking this leave of absence.

 If a student needs to defer their studies before arriving in Adelaide they must contact the International Unit to have their application re-assessed, and for the Letter of Offer to be re-issued.
 There is no guarantee that a place can be held, particularly courses which have competitive entry.
 Students can request a maximum of 2 deferrals, no further requests will be accepted.

 TAFE South Australia considers the following reasons as valid for a student seeking a deferral/suspension of studies once they have commenced studies in Adelaide: